 Response:

 DEQ agrees with the majority of commenters, the EPA, and multiple states of the Great Lakes and east coast regions that maintaining ballast exchange has proven to be a valuable strategy for preventing the transfer of aquatic invasive species.
 This is particularly true when ballast is being transferred from low-salinity source conditions to low-salinity ports.
 Ocean-going commercial vessels have been using ballast exchange as the predominant strategy to meet ballast requirements for more than 15 years.
-The significant decline in introduction of new non-indigenous species is largely due to these management efforts.
+A significant decline in the introduction of new non-indigenous species to North America ports over the past two decades is largely attributed to these management efforts.

 New federal ballast discharge standards are ushering in a new era of ballast management that aims to replace ballast exchange with shipboard ballast treatment systems, despite concerns that under some circumstances discharge meeting the new discharge standards could represent a greater risk for introducing aquatic invasive species than under ballast exchange, alone.

 Although DEQ believes that implementing numeric discharge standards promises to eventually provide a more standardized and protective one-size-fits-all ballast management strategy, the department maintains that the new federal policies are not sufficiently protective.
 In addition to concerns regarding the stringency of the federally adopted numeric ballast discharge standard we are concerned that some of the treatment systems currently approved for use have not been adequately tested for all environmental conditions, including low-salinity and high-turbidity.
 Also, the reliability of first-generation technology to perform consistently and under heavy use operational conditions in the marine environment has not been verified.
 In response to these federal policies that primarily aim to improve AIS prevention for marine ports – and because ballast discharge operations to Oregon waters occur predominantly to low-salinity environments - DEQ recommends that EQC adopt an ‘exchange + treatment’ strategy (modeled after other jurisdictions) as a temporary measure until shipboard treatment systems can be enhanced or verified as an effective strategy for low-salinity conditions.